vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 [Advent

 dependence.
 An-avastha is the (fault of) de- manding further and further."
-Anyo'nyâ”šraya is (the fault of) mutual dependence".
+Anyo'nyâ”śraya is (the fault of) mutual dependence".

 74